Skip to content

 Once setup, all public Internet traffic for systems on the Senders side of the policy will be routed via that Enclave Gateway.

-Failover and redundancy
+Gateway Priority, failover and redundancy

 It’s possible to have several Enclave Gateways all advertising the same logical subnets to the same set of Senders.
 In such cases Enclave will automatically pick one of the available Enclave Gateways for each logical subnet.

-For example, an administrator might allow two systems in the Menlo Park Office to act as Gateways which both advertise access to the subnets 192.168.11.0/24 and 192.168.12.0/24.
+For example, an administrator might allow two systems in the Menlo Park Office to act as Gateways which both advertise access to the subnet 192.168.1.0/24.

 If a sender system in the policy loses its connection to one of the Enclave Gateways in the Menlo Park office, connectivity will automatically failover to the alternative Enclave Gateway.